• Skip to primary navigation

 A member of the mint family, Rosemary is often grown as an herb in Mediterranean countries, but it is also found in temperate climates, particularly North America.

-This versatile herb can be used in a variety of ways with Split Pea Soup and other dishes.
+This flexible herb can be used in a variety of ways with Split Pea Soup and other dishes - including ideas from rosemary chicken side dishes that pair well with its flavor.

 Use fresh sprigs of rosemary for more intense flavor or incorporate dried rosemary into the recipe by adding it early on to give the soup enough time to infuse the flavors throughout.